 I now know that it’s critical for me to care for myself.
 This practice is actually what helps me show up as the best version of myself and be a positive role model for my daughter.

 I want her to grow up knowing that it’s OK to love yourself, to see your flaws and embrace them and that it’s always ok to ask for help.
 That’s why I never want her—or any woman— to feel guilty about the time she spends finding peace or chasing her heart’s desires.

 Every day she sees that I not only care for our family but spend just as much time caring for myself.

 The gift I’d most like to give my mom this year for Mother’s Day is the permission to take some time for herself each day.

 I Would Like to Give The Gift of Freedom to You Too

 Self-care is something I share with you every day through the products, videos, and programs I’ve created.

-Plus, to help you get in the habit of a few minutes of self-care each day, I’m thrilled to announce that I have just launched BRAND NEW FACE YOGA JUMPSTARTS, and this discount applies to them too!
+So, to help you get in the habit of a few minutes of self-care each day, I’m thrilled to announce that I have launched BRAND NEW FACE YOGA JUMPSTARTS, so feel free to check them out!

 If you give me 15 minutes of your day for these Jumpstarts which target the area of your face you want to work on the most, I can help transform the way you look, feel, and care for yourself and others.
 That’s a promise!